prof-anderson-uc/masonry-gallery/README.md

 `.gallery-masonry img` - This selector affects the images that are inside the gallery area.

-> This is a change to a fork of the original repo
+> This is a change to a fork of the original repo!
+> This is adding something to the end